cortex-lab/phy/docs/quickstart.md

 current visible order and wrap; `Alt+Backspace` rejects and advances, while `Alt+Shift+Backspace` resets the highlighted completed review and reopens it.
 These shortcuts are suppressed while typing in a text input.
 Use `G` to accept;
-an edited merge is recorded as `accepted_modified`, then the next pending row in the pre-merge visible order opens automatically.
-Manual or failed merges do not advance.
+an edited merge is recorded as `accepted_modified`.
+A successful merge returns to Cluster View with the result visible for quality assignment.
+Press `Alt+Down` when ready to open the next pending row.
+A failed merge leaves the current review unchanged.
 A proposition whose source clusters were changed becomes stale rather than being remapped. phy leaves `curation.json` unchanged and atomically saves decisions to `curation_review.json` with the rest of the curation results.